 A variety of painful symptoms may accompany menstrual periods.
 Sometimes symptoms can occur shortly before your period actually starts.
 They typically taper off during the first few days of your period.

-Cramps are caused by prostaglandins.
-These hormone-like lipids make the uterus contract, and these contractions help the uterus expel its lining.
+Cramps are caused by the hormone-like lipids called prostaglandins that make your uterus contract to help get rid of its lining.

 Prostaglandins are also involved in the inflammation and pain responses.
-They reside in and are released from the uterine lining.
+They reside in the uterine lining and are also released from this lining.

 Once released, they increase the force of the contractions during the first couple days of your period.
 The higher the level of prostaglandins, the more severe the cramping is.

 Very high levels can also cause nausea and diarrhea.
-As the uterine lining is shed, the levels of prostaglandins are your body is lowered.
+As the lining is shed, the levels of prostaglandins in your body is lowered.
 This is why cramps typically subside after the first couple of days of your period.

 Other possible causes of menstrual cramps include: